kyledross/Octavi_IFR-1/readme.md

 _Note: This project is not affiliated with, nor supported by, Octavi GmbH or Laminar Research.
 This is a community effort._

+### Branches
+**Master** is the latest reasonably-tested version.
+It may not have the latest features or fixes.
+If you are installing this as an end-user, this is the branch you will want to start with.

+**Development** is where the latest features and fixes get tested.
+Once they seem to be stable, they will be merged into Master.
+If you are an end-user, use this branch if you need a fix or new feature that is being developed.
+This branch may not be fully stable and may change a number of times before being merged into Master.

+**All other branches** are where new features or majot bug fixes are being developed.
+These are not stable and reliable branches, and the code within them may be in a broken state.
+As an end-user, it is advised that you avoid these branches and use Master or Development.

 ### What is the Octavi IFR-1?
 The Octavi IFR-1 is a compact and versatile USB controller designed to enhance flight simulators, such as X-Plane 12.
 It allows you to manage key aircraft instruments without relying on a mouse.